BasharIrani23/reading-notes/week6/Login&Auth.md

 # What is Role Based Access Control (RBAC)?
 ### 1- What is Role Based Access Control (RBAC)?

-Role-Based Access Control (RBAC): Role-Based Access Control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an organization.
+Role-Based Access Control (RBAC): is a method of regulating access to computer or network resources based on the roles of individual users within an organization.
 In RBAC, permissions are associated with roles, and users are assigned appropriate roles.
 This ensures that only users with the necessary permissions can access particular resources or perform specific tasks.

 ### 2- Share some an example of RBAC including all possible CRUD operations and correlating roles.
-Example of RBAC with CRUD Operations:

 Imagine a library management system.
 Different users interact with the system, each having specific roles.
 Here are the roles and their permissions: